IBM/solsa/README.md

 Kustomize overlay that will rename docker images so that instead of being pulled from the local registry on the dev machine, the images will instead be pulled from a specific namespace in the IBM Container Registry.
 Rules for specific images can also be specified using Kustomize syntax.
-The '

 ## A First Example